 Step 4: Using your betrothed’s birthdate, repeat steps 1-2.

-Step 5: Find your Marriage Number by adding the two Destiny numbers.
-Reduce to one-digit number.
+Step 5: Find your wedding numerology number by adding the two destiny numbers.
+Reduce to a one-digit number.

 Using your Marriage Number